 Action: Briefly describe the steps you took to complete the task.
 During the whole description of action keep the focus on you.
 Highlight the traits and skills which helped you to complete the task.

 Result: Close the story by telling the results you achieved.
-What was the result? and What did you learn?
+What was the result?
+What did you learn?
 What did you accomplish?

 Few examples of answering through STAR techniques are as follows: